-User Experience is the term used to explain a users interaction with any product or service, which will result in the individual feeling either positive or negative toward it.
+User Experience is the term used to explain users’ interaction with any product or service, which will result in the individual feeling either positive or negative toward it.
 This encompasses all aspects of the usage of the product or service – which for the purpose of this article is your business’ website.

-The User Experience includes both usage and perception – the ease of use and efficiency of the website, as well as the way it looks and makes the user feel.
+The User Experience includes both usage and perception; the ease of use and efficiency of the website, as well as the way it looks and makes the user feel.
 Initial negative perception of a website can sometimes be altered should the user go on to experience it fully and find it positive – but realistically, most users won’t continue on a site they don’t think is of use to them and will click away without spending any time navigating it.

 What Makes a Good UX?

-A good User Experience delivers exactly what the user wants, when they want it and how they want it.
+A good website User Experience delivers exactly what the user wants, when they want it and how they want it.
 This means that the design of the website should be intuitive and uncomplicated.
-The website should load quickly (incredibly important!), include all of the content a user expects it to contain, and be easy to navigate and understand.
+The website should load quickly (incredibly important), include all of the content a user expects it to contain, and be easy to navigate and understand.